manusantos-dev/ebony-and-ivory/README.md

 * 📝 **Visual Engraving Desk:** A step-by-step measure editor to build your scores.
 Easily add notes, rests, specific durations (including strict dotted note math support), accidentals, dynamics, and structural directives (Fine, D.C., Coda, repeats).
 * 🎹 **Grand Staff Support:** Native support for piano scores, allowing input for both Treble and Bass clefs simultaneously.
 * 🗂️ **Local Library Catalog:** Your scores are automatically saved to your browser's `localStorage` instantly on every keystroke via our Auto-save system.
-* 🔍 **Search & Sort:** Easily filter your catalog by title, composer, or score number, and sort by date or alphabetical order.
+* 🔍 **Advanced Filtering & Sorting:** Easily search your catalog by title, composer, or score number.
+A dedicated toolbar allows sorting (by E&I number, Title, Last Edited) and filtering by Time Signature, Key Signature, and instrumentation (e.g. Right hand only).
 * 🔗 **Internal Routing:** Hash-based URL routing allows you to natively use your browser's back and forward buttons across the interactive Landing Page, your Catalog, and the Editor.
 * 🖨️ **Print to PDF:** Export your scores to beautifully formatted PDFs via the browser's native print dialogue.
 * 💾 **JSON Import & Export:** Download your individual scores as `.json` files to back them up, share them, or move them between devices.